JayKey/bat_transect_plugin/README.md

 ---

+## ⚙️ Advanced Settings

+Accessible via the **"Advanced"** tab in the plugin dialog:

+### 🛣️ Exclude Road Types
+You can choose to exclude selected road types from analysis.
+These may include:
+- `footway` – pedestrian walkways
+- `cycleway` – bike paths
+- `path` – unclassified rural paths
+- `pedestrian` – pedestrian-only zones (e.g., town centers)

+This helps focus on roads that are realistically drivable or relevant for mobile surveys.

+---

+### 🌿 Environmental Proximity (Planned)

+Enable environmental prioritization to prefer roads located close to key environmental features.

+You can define a **maximum distance (in meters)** — only roads within this distance from selected features will be considered.

+Planned environmental features include:

+- **Forests**
+  Extracted from OpenStreetMap polygons tagged with `landuse=forest` or `natural=wood`.

+- **Water bodies**
+  Includes lakes, rivers, and wetlands tagged with `natural=water`, `water=lake`, or `wetland=*`.

+- **Caves**
+  Points tagged with `natural=cave_entrance`, if available in OSM.

+- **Abandoned buildings**
+  Extracted from OSM features tagged with `building=ruins` or `abandoned=*`.

+This allows prioritizing transects located in ecologically interesting or target-rich environments.

+You can also set the **maximum distance (in meters)** for a road to be considered "near" such features.

+---

 ## 🧪 Example Use Cases
 - Designing transects for acoustic bat monitoring (e.g. with detectors on moving vehicles)
 - Mapping field survey routes in coastal and inland habitats